Last Updated on August 6, 2022

 Akrotiri Ruins entrance fee – 12EUR

 If you want to enjoy the beaches, I believe at Red Beach you have to pay to rent sun loungers and umbrellas however, in Perissa some of the places say you could use their sun loungers and umbrellas for free if you eat or drink in their restaurant.
-I can’t say what the prices are like but if you tie it in with lunch, it could be worth it!
+I can’t say what the prices are like but if you tie it in with lunch, it could be worth it.
+We just sat on a towel on the sand!

 Same goes for Lioyerma Lounge Pool Bar in Oia, you can use the pool for free if you buy food or drinks from the bar.

 Hopefully this guide gives you an idea on some of the things you may want to include in your Santorini budget!
+So is Santorini expensive?
 It’s not a cheap European destination, but it’s certainly not one of the most expensive ones either!
-The flights were the most expensive element of our trip.
+The flights were the most expensive element of our trip and that was due to the time of the year that we visited.